 - solid timber floor

 - laminate floating floor

 Solid timber floor is designed to be laid directly onto joists, battens over concrete, or even nailed to old timber flooring.
-To install solid timber floor in units, we need to lay the solid timber floor over 5 mm acoustic mating and min.
-15 mm thick plywood.
-Solid timber floor tongue and groove (19 mm thick) is designed to be nailed down.
-Boards widths up to 80 mm can be secret-nailed into the tongue while wider boards up to 130 mm are top-nailed.
-As any solid timber product will be effected by changes in the moisture content of the air, we recommend that the solid timber floor is acclimatised to its new environment for an appropriate time ca. 2 weeks.
+To install solid timber floor in units, we need to lay the solid timber floor over 5mm acoustic mating and minimum 15mm thick plywood.
+Solid timber floor tongue and groove (19mm thick) is designed to be nailed down.
+Board widths up to 80mm can be secret-nailed into the tongue, while wider boards up to 130mm are top-nailed.
+As any solid timber, product will be effected by changes in the moisture content of the air, we recommend that the solid timber floor is acclimatised to its new environment for an appropriate amount of time, approx 2 weeks.

 Timber or laminate floating floor can be laid over any sound, dry and flat sub-floor (concrete, tiles, linoleum and old floor boards).
-An requirement is 2 mm foam underlay according Australian standards, which reduces foot noise and sound in multi-story buildings.
-Floating floor with clic system doesn't require any glue comparing with tongue and groove floating floor, which has to be glued.
+A 2 mm foam underlay is required to be installed in regulations with Australian standards, to reduce foot noise and sound in multi storey buildings.
+Floating floor with click system doesn't require any glue, compared with tongue and groove floating floor, which has to be glued.

 For more information please contact our showroom.